-Conversely, it knows to turn on your hunger and slow your metabolism if they are low.
+Conversely, it knows to turn on your hunger and slow your metabolism if fat stores are low.
 In this way, leptin regulates your body fat levels.

-But if the brain doesn't recognize leptin signaling, it thinks you're starving even though you're carrying excess body fat.
-In response, it increases hunger and reduces metabolism to promote weight gain.
+If you have leptin resistance, your brain no longer recognizes leptin signaling; consequently, it thinks you're starving even though you're carrying excess body fat.
+So, it increases hunger and reduces metabolism to promote weight gain.

-This condition is called leptin resistance, and research suggests it may promote insulin resistance, further increasing the risk for obesity.
+Research suggests that leptin resistance may also promote insulin resistance, further increasing the risk for obesity.
 (1)

 Being leptin resistant may partially explain why obese individuals are often hungry and have difficulty controlling food intake.
 These biological signals frequently make sustainable weight loss impossible.

-Indeed, research suggests leptin resistance to be one of the leading biological causes of obesity.
+Indeed, research suggests that leptin resistance may be one of the leading biological causes of obesity.
 (2)

 Is Raising Leptin Levels the Answer?